The Emergency Trauma Bandage AKA Israeli Bandage, consolidates numerous treatment equipment into a single unit and provides one device:

 Ease of Operation

-The Emergency Bandage has efficient blood staunching capability and offers ease of operation:
+The Emergency Bandage has the efficient blood-staunching capability and offers ease of operation:

 The sterile, non-adherent pad is placed on the wound.

 The application of immediate direct pressure to the wound site is achieved by wrapping the elasticized woven leader over the top side of the bandage pad where the specially designed pressure bar is situated.
-The pressure bar is designed to readily accept and hold the wrapping leader.
+The pressure bar is designed to accept and hold the wrapping leader readily.

 After engagement of the pressure bar, wrapping the leader in any direction around the limb or body part and onto the pressure bar forces the pressure bar down onto the pad creating the direct pressure needed to bring about homeostasis.

 In addition to its primary function, the pressure bar also facilitates bandaging.
-The elastic bandage uses the rigid shape of the pressure bar to change direction while bandaging, thus affording the caregiver more options for the effective dressing of the wound.
+The elastic bandage uses the rigid shape of the pressure bar to change direction while bandaging, thus affording the caregiver more options for effectively dressing the wound.

 The closure system of the bandage is multi-functional yet simple, quick, and familiar.
 Situated at the end of the leader is a closure bar (dowel with hooking clips) at each end to secure the wrapping leader the same way that a pen is secured in a shirt pocket.
 The closure bar holds the bandage securely in place over the wound site.

-The Emergency Bandage is for the untrained layperson as well as the paramedical professional.
+The Emergency Bandage is for the untrained layperson and the paramedical professional.
 The bandage features ergonomic designs for quick and easy application to free the caregiver from searching for additional equipment.
 Focus and control in treatment are enhanced.

-The Emergency Bandage provides injury victims acting alone the ability to accomplish the entire bandaging operation independently, including, in certain cases, tourniquet application, even if using only one hand.
+The Emergency Bandage allows injury victims to accomplish the entire bandaging operation independently, including, in some instances, tourniquet application, even if using only one hand.

 Consolidation of functions makes treatment more efficient, both medically and economically.
-Compared to current treatments the Emergency Bandage proves to be an improved life-sustaining device at a competitive price.
+Compared to current treatments, the Emergency Bandage is an improved life-sustaining device at a competitive price.

 Immediate and effective direct pressure to the wound may reduce the need for a tourniquet application.
-This is an important benefit as tourniquet applications are to be avoided and used only as a last resort.
-In certain cases, if a tourniquet is required the closure bar is removed from above the pressure bar and inserted between previous revolutions of the wrapping leader 5cm above the wound, over the blood vessel, and rotated.
+This is a significant benefit as tourniquet applications are to be avoided and used only as a last resort.
+In some instances, if a tourniquet is required, the closure bar is removed from above the pressure bar and inserted between previous revolutions of the wrapping leader 5cm above the wound, over the blood vessel, and rotated.
 This rotation twists the wrapping leader until the blood flow to the wound site is constricted.
-After a tourniquet has been achieved, the closure bar is used as before to secure and maintain the tourniquet as well as the secondary sterile wound covering which is still in place.
+After a tourniquet has been achieved, the closure bar is used as before to secure and maintain the tourniquet as well as the secondary sterile wound covering, which is still in place.